-The paid staff at our home will provide personal care and assistance to our residents.
+The paid staff at our home provide personal care and assistance to our residents.
 This includes meals, bathing, grooming, toileting, dressing, position changing, complete bed care, ambulatory assistance, transfer assistance, feeding, personal safety, laundry, and light housekeeping.
-The staff will be properly trained in medication administration and can offer symptom support and comfort measures at the guidance of the hospice team.
+The staff are properly trained in medication administration and can offer symptom support and comfort measures at the guidance of the hospice team.
 Our staff serves as an “extension of family.”

-The volunteers will fill a multitude of needs.
-With the resident, they can provide companionship, a listening heart, assistance with writing letters, reading aloud, holding hands, maintaining a quiet bedside vigil, supportive interactions with family members, and child care assistance.
-With the home itself, volunteers can help with meal preparation, gardening, lawn care, running errands, answering phones, office and clerical assistance, light housekeeping, laundry, and maintenance.
-Volunteers will also help with fundraising, public relations, event planning, and committee work with the Board of Directors.
+The volunteers fill a multitude of needs.
+With the resident, they provide companionship, a listening heart, assistance with writing letters, reading aloud, holding hands, maintaining a quiet bedside vigil, supportive interactions with family members, and child care assistance.
+With the home itself, volunteers help with meal preparation, gardening, lawn care, running errands, answering phones, office and clerical assistance, light housekeeping, laundry, and maintenance.
+Volunteers also help with fundraising, public relations, event planning, and committee work with the Board of Directors.

-York County has 13 hospice agencies and all are welcome to bring their patients to our home.
+Our home works cooperatively with the hospice agency that is personally selected by our resident.
+York County has a dozen hospice agencies, and all are welcome to bring their patients to our home.

 As an independent non-profit organization we are open to all hospice agencies equally.
 We are committed to being a unifying resource in our community.
 We are confident in the greater good that can be accomplished when people and organizations come together purely to serve and offer more mindful and compassionate ways of living and dying.

 How is continuity of care assured between our home staff and the hospice agency?